artefactual/atom-docs/user-manual/add-edit-content/terms.rst

    storage container to a new or existing :term:`archival description` you must nest the storage container under "Container."
-Similarly, new locations can be created by users through the physical storage module's :term:`user interface`, and they will automatically be added a children of the locked term "Location."
+Similarly, new locations can be created by users through the physical storage module's :term:`user interface`, and they will automatically be added as children of the locked term "Location."

    Other default terms (such as Box, Filing cabinet, Folder, etc) can be